Support Home Experiment Builder Experiment Tree Nodes

 Pro Tip

-Note: The Allocator node does not account for how many people have gone through each branch across previous experiment versions.
-If you edit your experiment during recruitment, this will create a new version of the experiment.
-The Allocator node will reset for each new version of the experiment.
+The Allocator Node does not account for how many people have been assigned to each group across previous experiment versions.
+The Allocator Node will reset for each new version of the experiment you commit.

 Samples that use this node